 - Home Price: $216,600 median home price, $1,141 median monthly rent

-- Crime Rate: Safer than 44% of Virginia cities
+- Crime Rate: Safer than 62% of Richmond neighborhoods

 - Perfect for: Singles, young professionals, families, retirees